frenic/glitz/packages/react/README.md

 ##### `props.compose(composedStyle?: Style)`

 Compose style from one styled component to another styled element.
+This method is used to **apply style on other Glitz styled components**.

 ```tsx
 import { styled } from '@glitz/react';